All Products

 Configure patch packaging

-Generate the patch.jar output file
+Generate patch.jar

 ./gradlew clean mpGeneratePatch

-Generate an InstantRun hotpatch
+Generate the InstantRun hotpatch

 1. Click Basic Tools > Hotfix > Generate Patch (instant run).